mehulagg/gitlab_test/doc/user/project/repository/repository_mirroring.md

 When the mirror repository is updated, all new branches, tags, and commits will be visible in the project's activity feed.

-Users with at least [developer access](../../permissions.md) to the project can also force an immediate update, unless:
+Users with at least [Developer access](../../permissions.md) to the project can also force an immediate update, unless:

 - The mirror is already being updated.